The Soundtrack From Dane Cook's Tourgasm

 ORIGINALLY PUBLISHED: 02/19/2007

 So with the "comedy" bits thrown out, the listener is left with a dozen rock songs, some of which are quite good, including My Rich Friends' "Everything You Wanted" and Truepenny's "Straight To Video."
-Tandemoro turns in a chilled-out tune called "The Movers & The Shakers" that sounds a little bit like Sugar Ray and Sublime meet the Violent Femmes, while "Don't Lie Down" by Jealousy Curve updates the Stone Temple Pilots for the My Chemical Romance crowd.
+Tandemoro turns in a chilled-out tune called "The Movers & The Shakers" that sounds a little bit like Sublime meet the Violent Femmes, while "Don't Lie Down" by Jealousy Curve updates the Stone Temple Pilots for the My Chemical Romance crowd.

 Ride the Blinds goes back in time for a bluesy classic rock sound on "Got To Get It," which sounds almost like the early Stones, and it's a relief to hear bands still using this music for inspiration.
-I'm so grateful to hear a series of guitar solos in sone song, I dare to call this the best song on here.
+I'm so grateful to hear a series of guitar solos these days, I dare to call this the best song on here.
 The Black Angles even use a harmonica (!) in what sounds like a Stooges throwback song in "Bloodhounds On My Trail;" it's better than Mateo Denali's rather boring ska/reggae mix "What I Give" or ColdFusion's "On My Own," which is generic nu-metal that has been done to death.